SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/partner/add-user.md

 ## Who can I add?

-You can add any known user by email address that shares one or more tenants with you.
+You can add any known user by name or email address that shares one or more tenants with you **in production**.
+You can't add users that don't share a tenant with you.
+If you want to add a user that doesn't share a tenant with you, you must first add the user to your tenant by creating a new user in the target SuperOffice instance [Settings and maintenance][3].

-* If it matches an existing [SuperID][2] user account **in production**, all you have to do is to add it to the partner.
+* If it matches an existing [SuperID][2] user account, select and add the user to the partner.
 If you know this user is a SuperOffice CRM Online user, make sure you use the correct UPN - `firstname@company.com` versus `firstname.lastname@company.com`
-* If the address is unknown, ensure the **active user** belongs to at least one of your shared tenants **in production**.
+* If the search results are empty, ensure the **active user** belongs to at least one of your shared tenants **in production**.
 If not, you can't add them to your partner.

 ## How to